13DPAPIMA/Absence_System/README.md

 # Project Requierements

- -The programme must be error-free
+ - The programme must be error-free
- -The program must have a clear user interface
+ - The program must have a clear user interface
- -The report should include all these points
+ - The report should include all these points
- -Report to be prepared in accordance with the requirements -Object data must be recorded in binary (or text) files
+ - Report to be prepared in accordance with the requirements
+ - Object data must be recorded in binary (or text) files